transformerlab/transformerlab-sdk/README.md

-# transformerlab-sdk
+# Transformer Lab SDK

-Python SDK for interacting with Transformer Lab
+Python SDK for interacting with Transformer Lab.
+You can use this to write plugins and ML scripts that integrate with Transformer Lab.